-A weight loss and behavioral management program for children with Prader-Willi Syndrome and other weight-related disorders
+An inpatient program for children with Prader-Willi Syndrome and other weight-related disorders.

-Individuals with established weight control problems, including Prader-Willi Syndrome, face significant obstacles that often impact all aspects of life.
-The excessive weight gain, food-seeking tendencies, challenging behaviors, and learning difficulties associated with PWS and other conditions can leave individuals and caregivers feeling anxious.
+Young people with Prader-Willi Syndrome (PWS) face significant obstacles that impact every aspect of life.
+The challenging behaviors, excessive weight gain, food-seeking tendencies, and learning difficulties associated with PWS and other conditions can leave children and caregivers feeling overwhelmed.

 Check out the following video to learn more about Nexus’ Jump Start Program.